 Nicole also has experience engaging with the U.S. Nuclear Regulatory Commission (NRC) and state regulators to obtain approvals of changes of control of radioactive material, export, and exempt distribution licenses regarding radioactive substances, as well as counseling clients about obligations under those licenses.
 Nicole gained broad knowledge of the NRC regulatory process during her tenure as an Honor’s Attorney in the NRC’s Office of General Counsel.
 Additionally, Nicole counseled the agency staff on the development of the NRC’s first Tribal Policy Statement, and reviewed National Environmental Policy Act analyses of NRC permitting decisions.

-During law school, Nicole served as a law clerk at the Environmental Law Institute, an Honors Law Clerk at the EPA’s Office of General Counsel, and a law clerk within the Natural Resources Section of the DOJ’s Environmental and Natural Resources Division.
+During law school, Nicole served as a law clerk at the Environmental Law Institute, an Honors Law Clerk at the Environmental Protection Agency (EPA) in the Office of General Counsel, and a law clerk within the Natural Resources Section at the Department of Justice (DOJ) in the Environmental and Natural Resources Division.

-Nicole also holds a Master of Public Affairs in Environmental Policy & Natural Resources Management from Indiana University School of Public and Environmental Affairs.
+Nicole holds a Master of Public Affairs in Environmental Policy and Natural Resources Management from Indiana University School of Public and Environmental Affairs.
 In college, she was nominated as the NCAA Division I “Woman of the Year” for her outstanding achievement in academics, athletic competition, and community engagement.